giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v15.0.0.md

 date: '2021-07-09T09:00:00+00:00'
 description: Release notes for AWS workload cluster release v15.0.0, published on 09 July 2021, 09:00
-title: workload cluster release v15.0.0 for AWS
+title: Workload cluster release v15.0.0 for AWS
 ---

 This release provides support for Kubernetes 1.20.
 It also enables the Container Storage Interface (CSI) and the automatic termination of unhealthy nodes by default.